Building Your Own REST API-based AWS Connector

 On this page, we can find a lot of valuable information about the action we wish to implement, like the request and response syntax, the details of their parameters, as well as common errors that we might face.

-After reading more about the action we are going to implement, we will use the response syntax of the TranslateText action to model the response entities.
+After reading more about the action we are going to implement, we will first use the request and response syntax of the TranslateText action to model the corresponding entities.

 In the JSON Snippets folder, we create a JSON structure document named after the AWS service, in this case, JSON_TranslateText.

-We open the document and paste the response syntax found in TranslateText – Amazon Translate API Reference.
+We open the document and paste the quest syntax found in TranslateText – Amazon Translate API Reference.

 We then click Format.
 Because we do not care about the applied settings and applied terminologies in our case, we are going to delete those parts and just leave SourceLanguageCode, TargetLanguageCode, and TranslatedText before clicking Refresh and OK.